 Side lighting is when the key light is at the same height as the subject’s face but slightly off to the side.
 This positioning allows the light to light up only half of the subject’s face.

-A face that is dark on one side and lit up on the other creates a dramatic feel and adds a three-dimensional look while adding depth and shapeOpens in a new tab. to the photograph.
+A face that is dark on one side and lit up on the other creates a dramatic feel and adds a three-dimensional look while adding depth and shape to the photograph.

 The fill light brings detail to the image.
 Without it, the detail on the subject will be lost in the shadows.